wessenstam/NHT-EMEA/files/files.rst

 .. raw:: html

-  <strong><font color="red">Once your lab completion has been validated, PLEASE do your part to remove any unneeded VMs to ensure resources are available for all users on your shared cluster.</font></strong>
+  <strong><font color="red">Once you completed the lab, PLEASE do your part to remove any unneeded VMs to ensure resources are available on your shared cluster.</font></strong>

-..
-If you do **NOT** intend to complete the :ref:`peer` or :ref:`hycu` labs, you can delete your Files deployment.
-If you **DO** intend to complete the :ref:`peer` or :ref:`hycu` labs, you will use your existing Files deployment.

 Additional Resources